ValDevelopment/training-agent/README.md

 `week_num` and `day_num` are computed per lift, relative to that lift's own block start, allowing blocks of different real-world calendar lengths to be compared on a common training-week basis.

-## Key Finding

-The user's own weekly percent-of-max progression runs noticeably more intense (closer to failure, higher percent of 1RM) than typical published programming templates recommend.
-This is treated as a deliberate, core part of the training philosophy this project encodes, not as an anomaly to correct.

 ## Repository Structure

 ```